BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKRegionalMinimaImage.md

-# ITK Regional Minima Image Filter (ITKRegionalMinimaImage)
+# ITK Regional Minima Image Filter

 Produce a binary image where foreground is the regional minima of the input image.